hansaya/xcp-ng-k3s-terraform/README.md

 ### Install terraform
 Follow https://www.terraform.io/downloads
 ### Modify the config.auto.tfvars.sample to fit your setup
-Rename the `config.auto.tfvars.sample` to `config.auto.tfvars`s and fill the blanks.
-Otherwise pass in the variables through CLI
+Rename the `config.auto.tfvars.sample` to `config.auto.tfvars` and fill the blanks.
+Otherwise pass in the variables through CLI.
+Look at `vars.tf` file for variable descriptions.
 ```
 mv config.auto.tfvars.sample config.auto.tfvars
 ```